TeamGloomy/Troodon-V2/README.md

 # Changelog

+# Version 1.5

+* config.g added firmware retraction, increased PA from 0.02 to 0.045, reduced default steps/per mm for extruder to 417
+* Renamed some folders to remove spaces
+* Added Cura Slicer Profile
+* Added some STL files

 # Version 1.4

 * AutoZ.g updated to use global.nozzleProbeTemperature and to allow the macro to be called if heating of the nozzle has already happened